7 Easy Steps to a Happy Life

 7. Share the happiness

 Yes, when you share your happiness, you multiply it.
 You'll find that you become happier.
-Give someone in the street a smile, an encouraging word, an extra hand when they are carrying things.
+Give someone in the street a smile, an encouraging word, and an extra hand when carrying things.

-Open the door for people as you go in a store.
+Open the door for people as you go to a store.
 These are just the little things we can easily do to share our joy.
 And don't forget, be generous in your sharing.

 Read more on personal happiness and success: